 Understanding the Risks and Complications of Surgery

-It is important to understand your risks of surgery are and what you can do to minimise or prevent them.
-However, it’s important to state that some complications and surgery risks may occur randomly, despite having chosen the best surgeon, top hospital and best practice procedure and wound care.
-Despite evidence-based medicine, all surgery carries risks.
+It is important to understand the risks of surgery and what you can do to minimise or prevent them.
+Its also important to understand that some complications and surgery risks can occur randomly, despite having chosen the best surgeon, top hospital and best practice procedure and wound care.

 Risks of Surgery